mahshidesmaeelian/Python-Assignments/Assignment 18/readme.md

-Sudoku Game created by Python using QT
+"Sudoku Game created by Python using QT"

 🧩Game deatails :

-1.The game has a 9 x 9 grid board
+📎 The game has a 9 x 9 grid board

-2.Check for repetition button(rows,columns and 3x3 grid quadrant)
+📎 Check for repetition button(rows,columns and 3x3 grid quadrant)

-3.Dark / light mode
+📎 Dark / light mode🌌🌅

-4.New Game button(contains 6 various sudoku board templates)
+📎 New Game button(contains 6 various sudoku board templates)

+📎 Proper winning message in case the user wins🏆

 ⛳️Rules: